 If you have a cat, make sure you introduce them to the new location of their litter tray as soon as possible.

 One way you can help keep your pet calm is by staying calm yourself.
 Take some time to relax once you move in - it’ll reassure your pets and they’ll appreciate being able to spend time with you.
-Pets can be very intuitive and often sense whenever you’re on edge.
+Pets can be very intuitive and often sense when you’re on edge.